(AllOne sm logo)

 Just one of the great lessons that I learned from going to 12 Step programs a long time ago comes from the slogan "Take what you want, and leave the rest."
 If I could "translate" that a bit, to me that slogan says: "Find the good in the message, the part that helps you learn to become a better person, and use it, instead of finding something you don't like about something, pointing your finger at it and tossing the whole message out the window."
 One choice, which is your choice, can help you grow, while the other provides zero growth.

-Note: The suggested method that this episode attempts to teach is may be common sense for some, and new for others.
+Note: The suggested method that this episode attempts to teach may be common sense for some, and new for others.
 Important Relationship Skills discusses some of the skills needed for this to happen.

 On to the episode!